BaGoA/Tazor/README.md

 	*cargo test* to launch tests in debug mode
 	*cargo test --release* to launch tests in release mode

-## Code Documentation
+## Documentation
-Tazor code documentation is made also by Cargo with the following command:
+Tazor documentation is made also by Cargo with the following command:

 	*cargo doc* to generate the documentation
 	*cargo doc --open* to open the documention in your browser

-## Documentation
-Tazor contains structure called _Calculator_ which can handle several kind of expression:
-- raw expression as '1 + 1' or 'cos(pi) * sqrt(2)'
-- expression defining a variable like this 'x = 1 + 1'
-- expression defining a function like this 'f: x, y = x * x + y * y

-This structure stores previously defined variables and functions to reuse them in another expression.